You have the right to make a complaint about any aspect of NHS care, treatment or service, and this is written into the NHS Constitution on GOV.UK.

-If you have reached the end of the complaints process and are not happy with the organisation's final decision, you have the right to bring your complaint to the Parliamentary and Health Service Ombudsman to look at.
+If you've reached the end of the complaints process and are not happy with the organisation's final decision, you have the right to bring your complaint to the Parliamentary and Health Service Ombudsman to look at.

 The Parliamentary and Health Service Ombudsman makes final decisions on unresolved complaints about the NHS in England.
 This organisation is independent of the NHS.

-For more information, call 0345 015 4033 or visit the Parliamentary and Health Service Ombudsman website.
+For more information, call their helpline on 0345 015 4033 or visit the Parliamentary and Health Service Ombudsman website.

 You have the right to take your complaint to the Local Government Ombudsman (LGO), which is independent of local authorities and care providers.

-For more information, call 0300 061 0614 or visit the Local Government and Social Care Ombudsman website.
+For more information, call their helpline on 0300 061 0614 or visit the Local Government and Social Care Ombudsman website.